jeraldbianan/jeraldbianan/README.md

 - 👋 Hello!
-I'm Jerald and I am a Front-End Web Developer
+I'm Jerald and I am a Web Developer
-- 🌱 I mainly use 📗Vue.js